 The Goldschmidt Conference thanks the Smithsonian Museum of Natural History for their assistance in preparing this press notice.

 The Goldschmidt Conference is the world’s main geochemistry conference, hosted by the Geochemical Society and the European Association of Geochemistry.
-Held annually, it covers such material as climate change, astrobiology, planetary and stellar development and conditions, chemistry of Earth materials, pollution, the undersea environment, volcanoes, and many other subjects.
+Held annually, it covers such materials as climate change, astrobiology, planetary and stellar development and conditions, chemistry of Earth materials, pollution, the undersea environment, volcanoes, and many other subjects.
 For 2020 the scheduled Hawaii congress has been moved online, and takes place from 21-26 June, see https:/